TOP

 Great question!
 Here are some tips to help expedite the process:

-• We recommend submitting your claim forms to us within 60 days from the day you were treated
+• We recommend submitting your signed claim forms online within 60 days from the day you were treated.

 • Make sure you provide all itemized bills and receipts including: